Ancient Indian History: Concise UPSC Notes, Key Topics & Quick Revision

 Pancha Kalyanakas (Five Auspicious Events)

-2. **Janma Kalyanaka (Birth):** Auspicious birth celebrations.
+2. Janma Kalyanaka (Birth): The auspicious birth celebrations of the Tirthankara.

 Important Tirthankaras